-Ribbon Publish > Model Reports > Templates : New Template icon Keyboard Shortcuts F8 > Templates : New Other In the Resources window, expand the 'Document Generation' folder, then: Expand the folder 'User Templates' right-click on the folder 'Fragments' Create Template or Expand the folder 'User Templates' expand the folder 'Fragments' right-click on <template name=""> Copy or</template> Expand the folder System Templates' expand the folder 'Fragments' right-click on <template name=""> Copy</template> p Action 1 Using one of these methods, display the 'New Document Template' dialog.
+Ribbon Publish > Model Reports > Templates : New Template icon Keyboard Shortcuts F8 > Templates : New Other In the 'Resources' tab of the Browser window, expand the Document Publishing folder, then: • Expand the folder Custom Templates right-click on the folder Fragments Create Template or • Expand the folder Custom Templates expand the folder Fragments right-click on <template name=""> Copy or • Expand the folder System Templates expand the folder Fragments right-click on <template name=""> Copy</template></template> p 1 Using one of these methods, display the 'New Document Template' dialog.
 2 In the 'New Template' field, type the name for the Template Fragment.
 3 In the 'Template Type' field, click on the drop-down arrow and select the 'Fragments' option.
-4 In the 'Copy Template' field, click on the drop down arrow and select either: 'None', to create an empty Template Fragment to develop from scratch, or The name of an existing Template to act as a base 5 In the 'Template Group' field either: Click on the drop-down arrow and select an existing group from the list, or Type a name to generate a new template group, or Leave this field blank, to not place the Template Fragment in a group The Template Group determines the location of the Template Fragment in the Resources window.
+4 In the 'Copy Template' field, click on the drop down arrow and select either: 'None', to create an empty Template Fragment to develop from scratch, or The name of an existing Template to act as a base 5 In the 'Template Group' field either: Click on the drop-down arrow and select an existing group from the list, or Type a name to generate a new template group, or Leave this field blank, to not place the Template Fragment in a group The Template Group determines the location of the Template Fragment in the 'Resources' tab of the Browser window.
 6 Click on the OK button.
-The Document Template Designer displays in the